 This is just a tiny glimpse of 1 lesson and activity included in my Growth Mindset Activities and Lessons.
 The resource has everything needed to cultivate a growth mindset in each of your students!
 It includes easy to implement explicit lesson plans, research based, hands on learning activities, and differentiated student response printables, notes for the teacher, (informative mindset education) as well as an editable letter to involve and educate families about the growth mindset culture you will establish with your students.
-Take a closer look in this blog post or my TPT shop!
+Take a closer look down below!

 To keep students persevering through the challenges faced in the growth-minded classroom, we must provide them with feedback along the way.
 Students will internalize the language we use as we guide and support them through the learning process.
 It is my hope that this language will become the inner dialogue they carry with them as they move forward in learning and life!